vberezkin/billing-android/README.md

         initiatePurchaseFlow(activity, "buy_coins", BillingClient.SkuType.INAPP)
     }

-Instanciate [BillingModel](src/main/java/billing/BillingModel.kt) once as singleton or via Dagger2.
+Instantiate [BillingModel](src/main/java/billing/BillingModel.kt) once as singleton or via Dagger2.
 In every Android component where you will be use billing, add next lines:

     @Inject